Catsudemo/JavaScript1/Week1/MAKEME.md

 7. user commits and pushes his branch to remote.
 8. user creates a pull request(PR) to merge changes from user's _user-dev_  branch to admin's _master_ branch.
 9. admin reviews the pull request and approves and merges changes.

+## Step 3: **Some freeCodeCamp challenges (10 hours):**

+_Deadline Saturday_

+On freeCodeCamp.com please do the [Basic JavaScript](https://www.freecodecamp.com/challenges/learn-how-free-code-camp-works) exercises up and until the **"Shopping List"** exercise (there are some topics we did not cover but you can do it).

+## Step 4: Read before next lecture

+_Deadline Sunday morning_

+Go trough the reading material in the [README.md](/Week2/README.md) to prepare for your next class